 What Chua Soi Lek has said is not something new – it is something everyone already had known for a long time now.
 Chua Soi Lek only talked about weaknesses in implementation but there is more to it than just this.

 We all agree that there is a weakness in the implementation of policies but it does not happen only in Malaysia.
 So, we are not really alone in this but what we want is “less talking and more action”.

 Have we find out where are the weaknesses and quickly plug the weaknesses so that implementation is done without delays or unfairly?
 Has this been done in line with the expected reduction of subsidies?

 To keep talking about weaknesses without talking about plugging in the weaknesses is nothing short of plain ignorance.
 Same goes for the quality of enforcement in Malaysia where sometimes more bite for enforcement is tainted with political pressure.

 But let’s say that God was kind on Malaysians and decide to wipe out corrupted, racists and good-for-nothing politicians and Government civil servants from the face of the earth and replace them with true nationalist, professional and idealistic people.
 What happens next?

 We will go for the reduction of subsidies willingly – it is necessary after all.
-What ever the Government managed to save from these subsidies, then should be re-channeled to the people in form of tax relief, rebates, reduction of debt and certainly increase in taxable income.
-That is the right way to do, not the current way of pushing the buck back to the people whilst the politicians and the rich hold back and shake leg and whilst strict measures to handle the people’s burden due to increase of expenses is not been formulated and implemented.
+Whatever the Government managed to save from these subsidies, then should be re-channelled to the people in form of tax relief, rebates, reduction of debt and certainly increase in taxable income.
+That is the right way to do, not the current way of pushing the buck back to the people whilst the politicians and the rich holdback and shake leg and whilst strict measures to handle the people’s burden due to increase of expenses is not been formulated and implemented.

-We are against reduction of subsidies, not because we want the subsidies to be kept going (for ever and ever) – it is not good for the nation in the long run.
+We are against the reduction of subsidies, not because we want the subsidies to be kept going (forever and ever) – it is not good for the nation in the long run.
 We are against the reduction of subsidies because we know the subsidies saved will not be properly managed.